tbensky/PrologScheduling/README.md

 # Solving a scheduling problem using Prolog using Constraint Logic Programming (CLP)

-This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in scheduling application.
+This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in a scheduling application.

 In this case, we want to schedule many differnet college classes into a minimum number of rooms.